denoland/docs/runtime/manual/node/migrate.md

 });
 ```

-If you run it with `deno run server.js`, it would prompt you for a number of
+If you run it with `deno run server.js`, it would prompt you for permissions
-permissions required to execute the code and its dependencies.
-DENO SECURE BY
+required to execute the code and its dependencies.
-DEFAULT.

 ```sh
 $ deno run server.js